Harvestry Documentation Getting Started

 Watch the pipeline run

-All four pipeline steps turn green with checkmarks.
-The status badge in the sidebar changes to Complete.
-For a one-hour lecture, expect roughly 2–5 minutes on an M1 Mac with the Small model.
+Progress bars and live log messages appear in the detail view as each stage completes.
+For a one-hour lecture, expect roughly 2–5 minutes on an M1 Mac with the Small Whisper model.

 What You Get